 We play the Alphabet game.
 Someone starts and says I’m going camping and I’m bringing an Axe!
 Then the next person says I’m going camping and I’m bringing an Axe and a Backpack!
 The next person repeats the A, and B items and adds on their own that starts with C and so on!
 This game usually gets everyone laughing in no time as everyone helps to remember the order of things!

 Pick up a coloring book just for camping and keep it with your camp stuff.
-The Tiny Critter can have something special to look forward to in the stormy times.
+This way your kids can have something special to look forward to in the stormy times.
 In this case, pick whatever you think is most interesting for your critterz.

 Sing a song (or all of the songs)

-Every family knows some songs they like… sing ‘em, dance a bit.. in the tent you can dance like no one is watching, because they’re not! (you’re keeping that tiny critter busy/occupied and being silly is part of the game)
+Every family knows some camp songs they like… sing ‘em, dance a bit.. in the tent you can dance like no one is watching, because they’re not!
+If you don’t know any good camp songs, check out our repeat after me camp songs so everyone can learn the words together!

 For added fantastic fun (if you planned ahead)…while singing and dancing, maybe some glow sticks are in order: